 Easy Butter Chicken recipe with a curry sauce that is lip licking good!
 A chicken dinner recipe where I give you a step by step butter chicken recipe with a simple ingredients list.
 This dish is creamy, rich in flavour and delicious!

 Creamy Garlic Chicken Thighs, Blue Cheese Mac and Cheese, Moroccan Lamb Couscous, Turkey Chilli Con Carne, Ground Beef Casserole, are all delicious dinner recipes you can serve or pair with a side dish like our skin on roast potatoes or horseradish mashed potatoes for a complete meal!
+If soup is your thing try the Taco Soup with Black Beans!

 Serve your butter chicken with basmati rice, fresh coriander leaves and poppadoms for an authentic Indian style home cooked meal!